beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-this template will be mapped into
+this template will be mapped into:

 ```json
 {